 When comparing Loggly vs Sumo Logic, the Slant community recommends Loggly for most people.
-In the question“What are the best log aggregation & monitoring tools?”
-Loggly is ranked 5th while Sumo Logic is ranked 11th.
+In the question“What are the best log management, aggregation & monitoring tools?”
+Loggly is ranked 6th while Sumo Logic is ranked 10th.
 The most important reason people chose Loggly is:

 Ranked in these QuestionsQuestion Ranking